-Currently, there is no way to accurately determine which utility company provides services to particular properties as there is no up-to-date statewide database or mapping that is provided by the lowa Utilities Board.
+Currently, there is no way to accurately determine which utility company provides services to particular properties as there is no up-to-date statewide database or mapping that is provided by the Iowa Utilities Board.
 Identifying the correct utility provider often takes significant time and multiple phone calls to multiple providers in the middle of an emergency.
-ISAC supports requiring the lowa Utilities Board to provide each year a current searchable mapping system that is either Internet based or provided in hard copy to all local 911 centers, state homeland security and emergency management and to local emergency management commissions that allows an address to be looked up that will identify what utility company provides electrical and/or natural gas services to a structure.
+ISAC supports requiring the Iowa Utilities Board to annually provide a current, searchable mapping system that is either Internet-based or provided in hard copy to all local 911 centers, state homeland security and emergency management and to local emergency management commissions that allows an address to be looked up that will identify what utility company provides electrical and/or natural gas services to a structure.